codeams/clearnight.vim/README.md

 <!-- ![palenight.vim][screenshot] -->

-A dark color scheme for Vim/Neovim based off the [Material Pale Night][materialLink] color scheme.
-Much of the work is based on the lovely [onedark.vim][onedark] color scheme.
+BG=NONE theme for Vim/NeoVim.

-This is a form from the palenight.vim theme, with some extras:
+Clearnight is a fork of the [palenight.vim][vimplug] theme, with some key differences:

-- Support for no-background (for awesome transparent terminals)
+- Support for "no background", for beautiful transparent terminals
 - Better support for Typescript, Javascript, JSX
+- Heavier use of italics
+- Italics are now opt-out instead of opt-in

 ## Installation

-Using [vim-plug][vimplug] (modify this to work with your Vim package manager of choice):
+Using [vim-plug][vimplug]:

 ```vim
 Plug 'codeams/clearnight.vim'